CalculiX

 - R. Felde for the acis2fbd converter.

-- Reinhold Fisher for the contact implementation in modal dynamics calculations.
+- Reinhold Fischer for the contact implementation in modal dynamics calculations.

 - R.B.
 Lehoucq, D.C.
 Sorensen and C. Yang for the ARPACK eigenvalue solver.